• Skip to primary navigation

 When it comes to server options, check the list or map to make sure that they offer plenty of servers near you.

-A list of servers and available protocols from ExpressVPN.
+A list of servers and available connections from NordVPN

 For example, you can look at this server map from ExpressVPN or this server list from NordVPN to see what they offer.